 IT POCs and event sponsors may request any number of 1-day or 2-week passes in advance of an event by contacting the Enterprise Service Desk (ESD) at 358-4357.
 If you require a single username and password to distribute to a group of visitors, please allow extra time for approvals and processing.

-Please refer to the Guest Network Informational Web page for detailed information, including Login Instructions and Frequently Asked Questions.
+Refer to the Guest Network Web page for detailed information, including Login Instructions and Frequently Asked Questions.